Assign Activity:

 Rethrow:

-If you wish to propagate the caught exception to the next highest scope, use the Rethrow activity.
+to the next highest scope, use the Rethrow activity.

 Generate Error: